 - What to do if carbon monoxide poisoning is suspected.

 Many people don’t realise the dangers of Carbon Monoxide poisoning, or CO as it’s known.
-It only takes one faulty appliance, blocked flue or a build-up of engine exhaust gas to potentially harm you and your family.
-This series of videos helps you understand the what Carbon Monoxide is, the symptoms of CO poisoning, how to choose the right alarm to protect you and your family, and importantly what do if your alarm goes off.
+It only takes one faulty appliance, blocked flue, or a build-up of engine exhaust gas to potentially harm you and your family.

 "Each year boaters die or are made seriously ill from carbon monoxide (CO) poisoning - Boats are built to keep water out, but this also makes them good containers for gases and fumes."

-When carbon-based, appliance and engine fuels, such as gas, LPG, coal, wood, paraffin, oil, petrol and diesel don't burn completely, CO is produced.
+When carbon-based, appliances and engine fuels, such as gas, LPG, coal, wood, paraffin, oil, petrol, and diesel don't burn completely, CO is produced.

 CO build-up in the cabin can occur with one or a mix of these factors: